-At December 31, 2023, 47.9% of our loan portfolio was secured by commercial real estate.
+At December 31, 2024, 55.4% of our loan portfolio was secured by commercial real estate.
 Loans secured by commercial real estate are generally viewed as having more risk of default than loans secured by residential real estate or consumer loans because repayment of the loans often depends on the successful operation of the property, the income stream of the borrowers, the accuracy of the estimate of the property's value at completion of construction, and the estimated cost of construction.
 Such loans are generally riskier than loans secured by residential real estate or consumer loans because those loans are typically not secured by real estate collateral.
 An adverse development with respect to one lending relationship can expose us to a significantly greater risk of loss compared with a single-family residential mortgage loan because we typically have more than one loan with such borrowers.
 Additionally, these loans typically involve larger loan balances to single borrowers or groups of related borrowers compared with single-family residential mortgage loans.
-Therefore, the deterioration of one or a few of these loans could cause a significant decline in the related asset quality.
-A return of recessionary conditions could result in a sharp increase in loans charged-off and could require us to significantly increase our allowance for credit losses, which could have a material adverse impact on our business, financial condition, results of operations, and cash flows.
+Therefore, the deterioration of one or a few of these loans charged-off and could require us to significantly increase our allowance for credit losses, which could have a material adverse impact on our business, financial condition, results of operations, and cash flows.